My Story

 It starts on my Japanese grandfather’s couch in Tokyo.
 Six-year-old me sitting on the couch watching TV.
 My grandfather switches channels and the 2011 Japanese Grand Prix shows.
 I remember Jenson Button’s silver McLaren winning the race, with Vettel and Alonso right behind.
 From then, I knew that is what I wanted to do.

 I decided to race for Elite Motorsport in the 2025 GB4 Championship and it was an amazing season.
 I finished 4th in the championship with 1 win, 2 poles, 5 podiums and the GB4 lap record at Silverstone.
-Although it wasn’t a perfect season, I am going to take away everything I can from the 2025 season and channel it into next year, where I will be racing in GB3.
-All the lessons from this year will only make me stronger for next year.
+Although it wasn’t a perfect season, the pace to fight at the front was always there.
+I am going to take away all the learnings I can from the 2025 season and channel it into next year, where I will be racing in GB3.
+All the lessons from this year will only make me stronger for next year and I am looking to take the title in 2026.